Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 * Created with immutable contract bytecode
 * May only ever do precisely what the code specifies
 * Account ID generated deterministically when bytecode is deployed

 ---v

+## Transactions

+TODO: format this slide better

+All interactions which potentially change EVM state must come from signed transactions.
+The transaction's signature allows for the public key (and thereby the account id) to be recovered.
+The transaction must specify how much gas it is willing to pay and the sending account must be able to pay for this up front.

+Only an EoA can send a transaction since a contract account does not have a private key.

+#### Transactions can:

+* Send 0 or more Ether to some other account

+#### And optionally either:

+* Call an external function on an existing contract
+* OR Create a new contract

+---v

+## Transaction Structure

+TODO: show transaction contents

+---v